8.1. Cytotoxic drugs

 Restrictions:

-Restricted to specialist use in accordance with regional protocol.
+Restricted to specialist use in accordance with regional protocols only for the following indications:

 Restrictions: